SudabaSolaimankhil/codeigniter-crud/README.md

 # codeigniter-crud
-codeigniter crud(create, update, edit and show) with emage import the database move the package into your local server write in url http://localhost/codeigniterCrud
+codeigniter crud(create, update, edit and show) with image import the database move the package into your local server write in url http://localhost/codeigniterCrud